 At any time, you can assign Power Users to a profile from the Profiles tab of the Power Users Management page by hovering your mouse over the ellipsis menu at the end of the profile row and selecting Assign to Power Users.
 If you need to associate more than one profile to a Power User, select the profiles by clicking on the checkboxes next to their name, and select Choose Action – Assign to Power Users in the bottom right corner of the table.

 You can also assign a Power User to a profile from the Power Users tab of the Power Users Management page by clicking the icon of the Assigned Profiles column in the row of the Power User, or by hovering over the ellipsis menu at the end of the Power User row and selecting Assign Profiles.
 Use the Remove Assigned Profiles to do the opposite: remove one or more profiles assigned to the selected Power User.

-From here, move to the Assigned Resource tab to assign the Power User to several platform resources: users, groups, branches, courses, learning plans, catalogs and locations, so that the Power User will be allowed to manage them.
+From here, move to the Assigned Resource tab to assign the Power User to several platform resources: users, groups, branches, courses, learning plans, catalogs, locations, and folders of the Central Repository so that the Power User will be allowed to manage them.

 As an option, you can quickly assign resources to a Power User from the main Power Users Management page.
 Click on the ellipsis menu at the end of the Power User row, then select the Assign Resources option.
 In the right panel, choose the type of resource you wish to assign, and click on the Next button to finalize your selection.

 You can also assign the same resources to a selection of Power Users with a single action.
 To do so, select the Power Users by checking the checkboxes corresponding to their rows, then click on Choose Action in the bottom right corner of the page, and select the Assign Resources option.